 In 2003, Chelsea's landscape changed forever when the club was sold to Russian billionaire Roman Abramovich.

 The new owner immediately led Chelsea to an era of financial stability, paying off the majority of the club's debts and spending a then-unprecedented amount of money on star signings.
 Still, it wasn't until José Mourinho's arrival that all the pieces fell into place; under the controversial Portuguese manager, Chelsea won back-to-back Premier League titles in 2005 and 2006, as well as two League Cups in 2005 and 2007 and an FA Cup in 2007.

-Even after Mourinho had left the club due to a number disagreements with Abramovich, Chelsea continued to be a dominant force in English football, winning one more League title, two FA Cups, a Champions League and a Europa League in the next six years.
+Even after Mourinho had left the club due to a number of disagreements with Abramovich, Chelsea continued to be a dominant force in English football, winning one more league title, two FA Cups, a Champions League and a Europa League in the next six years.
 Chelsea had never previously won the European Cup/Champions League or UEFA Cup/Europe League.

 Shortly after Mourinho's return in 2013, the club won another League Cup and their fifth league title.
 After a long period of weak performance, Chelsea sacked José Mourinho in 2015.

 Due to the sanctions against Russian oligarchs during the Russo-Ukrainian War in 2022, Abramovich was disqualified as a director of Chelsea FC by the Premier League and the ownership shifted.

 By Martin Wahl